openhwgroup/cva6/README.md

 $ git submodule update --init --recursive
 ```

-The testbench relies on `riscv-fesvr` which can be found [here](https://github.com/riscv/riscv-fesvr).
-Follow the README there and make sure that your compiler and linker is aware of the library (e.g.: add it to your path if it is in a non-default directory).

 Build the Verilator model of Ariane by using the Makefile:
 ```
 $ make verilate
 ```

 To build the verilator model with support for vcd files run
 ```
 $ make verilate DEBUG=1